jmzwcn/api-gateway/README.md

 # API Gateway

-A gateway to automaticly provide RESTful API for gRPC
+A native and easiest gateway to automaticly provide RESTful API for gRPC

 ## Usage:

 1.Get code: [git clone https://github.com/jmzwcn/api-gateway.git];

-2."make run" in api-gateway dir;
+2."make run" in api-gateway directory;

 3.Try the URL in your proto.